metacraft-labs/DendrETH/docs/ROADMAP.md

 # DendrETH: a smart contract implementation of the light client sync protocol

-The low bandwidth requirements of the Ethereum [light client sync protocol](https://github.com/ethereum/annotated-spec/blob/master/altair/sync-protocol.md) create an unique opportunity for third-party blockchains to host smart contracts that implement a fully functional Ethereum light client.
+The low bandwidth requirements of the Ethereum [light client sync protocol](https://github.com/ethereum/annotated-spec/blob/master/altair/sync-protocol.md) create a unique opportunity for third-party blockchains to host smart contracts that implement a fully functional Ethereum light client.

 Such a light client would be able to provide frequently updated information regarding recently finalized beacon chain block headers which in turn can be used to authenticate any portion of the Ethereum consensus or execution layer states through a chain of merkle proofs (or other commitment schemes in the future).